JohanPetersson/episerver-taxonomy/README.md

 ## Contribute

-Please [report issues here on GitHub](issues), clone the repository and create pull requests!
+Please report issues here on GitHub, and why not clone the repository and create pull requests!
 Please see the [planned features](#planned-features) section for what you can contribute with.

 ## Planned features